Routes to Return

 It can be helpful to understand the European laws, policies, and approaches that govern museums’ approaches to repatriation

-Amy Shakespeare is a PhD Student at the University of Exeter, England.
+Amy Shakespeare is a PhD Candidate at the University of Exeter, England.
 Her research aims to enable more European museums to undertake repatriation.

 ‘States shall seek to enable the access and/or repatriation of ceremonial objects and human remains in their possession through fair, transparent and effective mechanisms developed in conjunction with the indigenous peoples concerned.’